BrakingChanges/SSA-eAIP/docs/Aerodromes/Kenya/Jomo Kenyatta (HKJK)/approach.md

 * Final descent will start at 10NM at 8600ft
 * SRA approach will be terminated at 3NM from touchdown
 * Every nautical mile, a pre-computed check altitude will be given as to maintain a nominal glidepath
-* In absence of ATS instruction, the ILS 06 missed approach procedure is to be conducted.
+* In absence of ATS instruction, the ILS 06 missed approach procedure is to be conducted

 **Pre-computed check altitudes**